justinchoi001/liferay-learn-0/commerce/installation-and-upgrades/upgrades-and-updates/maintenance-versions/README.md

 ## Additional Information

-Because Liferay Commerce is built on Liferay DXP 7.1, occasionally, it is necessary to update the foundational platform.
-However, fixes to Liferay Commerce are independent from Liferay.
+Liferay Commerce is built on Liferay DXP 7.1.
+Occasionally, it is necessary to update the core Liferay DXP platform, are a requirement to updating to the latest maintenance version.
+Fixes to Liferay Commerce are independent from Liferay.

 * [Liferay Commerce Fix Delivery Method](../../../get-help/commerce-enterprise-support/liferay-commerce-fix-delivery-method/README.md)
 * [Upgrading from Liferay Commerce 1.1.x](../upgrading-from-liferay-commerce-1.1.x/README.md)